cosmos/cosmos-sdk/CONTRIBUTING.md

 1. Create `release/v0.38.N` branch
 2. Ensure changelog entries are verified
-   1. Be sure changelog entries are added to `RELEASE_CHANGELOG.md`
 3. Add release version date to the changelog
 4. Push release branch along with the annotated tag: **git tag -a**
 5. Create a PR into `master` containing ONLY `CHANGELOG.md` updates